tzachiazo1/yoshi/docs/yoshi-server/getting-started.md

 # Getting Started

-Setting a Yoshi Server for a new project is pretty straightforward.
-If you want to migrate an existing project, please take a look at Migrating to Yoshi Server (TBD).

-If you are generating a fullstack project using the [Create Yoshi App](https://wix.github.io/yoshi/docs/getting-started/create-app), the Yoshi Server setup is already done for you.

-### Prerequisits

-- A fullstack app (both server and client are together, using the same `package.json` file).
-- We currently support only projects using the `app-flow` ("projectType": "app" in your Yoshi configuration).
-If you do not use it, please migrate first (see https://wix.github.io/yoshi/docs/guides/app-flow for more details)

-### Setup
+## Setup

-We recommend creating a new Yoshi Server app using the [`create-yoshi-app`]().
+We recommend creating a new Yoshi Server app using the [`create-yoshi-app`](https://wix.github.io/yoshi/docs/getting-started/create-app).
 It will be available for both Fullstack and Business Manager apps.

 ```bash
 npx create-yoshi-app my-app-name
 ```

-### Manual Setup
+## Manual Setup

+##### Prerequisits

+- A fullstack app (both server and client are together, using the same `package.json` file).
+- We currently support only projects using the `app-flow` ("projectType": "app" in your Yoshi configuration).
+If you do not use it, please migrate first (see https://wix.github.io/yoshi/docs/guides/app-flow for more details)

 Install `yoshi-server` and `yoshi-server-client`: